boringops-hq/boringops-articles/articles/boringops_vs_devops_devsecops_sre.md

+---
+title: "BoringOps vs. DevOps, DevSecOps, and SRE: The Quiet Revolution"
+excerpt: "A marathon is not finished by counting steps but by conserving focus for the goal that matters: reaching the finish line."
+header:
+  teaser: /assets/images/metronome.png
+tags: [consistency, infrastructure]
+layout: single
+---

 # BoringOps vs. DevOps, DevSecOps, and SRE: The Quiet Revolution

 > A marathon is not finished by counting steps but by conserving focus for the goal that matters: reaching the finish line.